How to Merge Different Wedding Styles

 So you’re engaged and planning a wedding!
 Yet, it appears that you and your fiancé couldn’t be farther apart on your visions for your Big Day.
 One likes shabby chic, while the other likes architecturally modern and stark.
 You adore strawberry filling, but they’re a coconut lover all the way.
 You dream of pinks and ivories, yet they like silver and black for your color scheme.
-The question is: How to merge your wedding style ideas when they seem so far apart?
+The question is: How to merge different wedding styles when they seem so far apart?

-Don’t let your wedding style ideas become major departures that bother you.
+Don’t let your different wedding styles become major departures that bother you.
 See your differing concepts as the perfect opportunity to incorporate compromise and set boundaries all at the same time.
 Learning how to come together and plan this special day is an ideal way to practice your communication skills.
 These tools will unlock many doors in your lives for years to come.

-Here’s a five-step plan for getting on the same page, and lets you merge your wedding style ideas — or at the very least creating a day that makes you both happy.
+Here’s a five-step plan for getting on the same page, and lets you merge your different wedding styles — or at the very least creating a day that makes you both happy.

 It’s no secret that some people are visual creatures.
 Start by doing your homework and pulling images from everywhere: magazines, Pinterest, websites, wherever you can.
 Then, put together a presentation for Mr./Ms. Wonderful of both types of weddings you’re considering.
 Well, some may not be what you’re considering, but they are!
 Then set a time to go over what you’ve found.
 Their vision may change (or yours may) when you see some examples.